-- Start on the lowest speed an increase as needed
+- Start on the lowest speed and increase as needed.

 - DO NOT use it on injured areas, strains, sprains, etc.

-- Muscle Activation- 30 Seconds: Pre-workout you could utilize it on areas like your glutes and quads to hep wake up the muscles, this is a short session.
+Pre-workout, you could utilize it on areas like your glutes and quads to hep wake up the muscles with a short session.

 I admit this was one of the first things I was curious about…why so many and what do they do?
 Not wanting to injure myself by simply testing, I started to research first!

-This is the most used head as it can really go anywhere on the body and the softer foam will be less intense on places like your inner thighs which often get skipped with foam rolling or tend calf muscles.
+This is the most used head, as it can really go anywhere on the body and the softer foam will be less intense on places like your inner thighs (which often get skipped with foam rolling) or tender calf muscles.

 This may be made of something a little firmer than the foam ball depending on the model, but is also suitable for use on most of the body and may simply provide a little more intense muscle work than the larger head.

-This smaller more intense tool is designed for specific trigger points.
-Also often used on the soles of the feet.
-It’s sometimes mentioned for use around joints, but I don’t think for the most part we want to be in anyway sending an impact in to the bone.
+This smaller, more intense tool is designed for specific trigger points and is often used on the soles of the feet.
+It’s sometimes mentioned for use around joints, but I don’t think for the most part we want to be in any way sending an impact in to the bone.

 Looking for more reviews to find the best things for your run?

 Checkout our full page of running gear reviews and guides to save you time searching and money!
 I share what’s worked for me and fellow runners, along with what wasn’t worth the price tag.